Tyler H. Chang

 Courses Taught

-• Jan 2022 - Present.
-Adjunct Professor: College of DuPage, Dept. of Computer and Info.
+• Jan 2022 - Feb 2024.
+Adjunct Professor, Intro to Python: College of DuPage, Dept. of Computer and Info.
 Science

 • Spring 2022.
 CIS 2531: Introduction to Python Programming (online)